nelsonjchen/gargantuan-takeout-rocket/README.md

 🏗️ This is still WIP and under test.

-This is the proxy component of [GTR][gtr].
-This proxy is required as [Microsoft's Azure Storage is unable to download from download URLs used in Google Takeout directly due to a URL Escaping issue][msqa].
+This is the proxy component of [Gargantuan Takeout Rocket (GTR)][gtr].

+This proxy is required as:

+*  [Microsoft's Azure Storage is unable to download from download URLs used in Google Takeout directly due to an URL Escaping issue][msqa].
+*  To transfer fast, we tell Azure to fetch from Google with 600MB chunks simutaneously at nearly 89 connections at a time for 50GB files from the extension.
+[Unfortunately, Chromium-based browsers have a limit of 6 connections per HTTP 1.1 host][chrome_connection_limit].
+[Azure only supports HTTP 1.1][azblob_http11] and only 6 chunks can be copied simutaneously from the browser directly.
+As a contrast, [Azure's azcopy][azcopy], the command line copier application, can copy far more than 6 chunks simutaneously.

+Cloudflare Workers can be used to address these issues:

-By base64-encoding the offending URLs and proxying the traffic through Cloudflare, Azure's limitation on acceptable URLs for its "server-to-server" download capabilities is circumvented in a high performance and low cost manner.
+* By base64-encoding the offending URLs and proxying the traffic through Cloudflare, Azure's limitation on acceptable URLs for its "server-to-server" download capabilities is circumvented in a high performance and low cost manner.
+* Cloudflare Workers are accessed over HTTP/3 which multiplex over a single connection and aren't bound by the 6 connections limit.
+This can be used to convert the Azure Blob HTTP 1.1 endpoint to HTTP/3 and the extension can command more chunks to be downloaded simutaneously.
+Speeds of up to around 1.5GB/s can be achieved with this proxy from the browser versus 180MB/s with a direct connection to Azure's endpoint.

 # Usage